gypsydave5/gypsydave5.github.io/posts/dc.md

 ---
-title: "`dc`: an Introduction to Stack Based Programming"
+title: "`dc` and Stack Based Programming"
 published: false
 date: 2019-06-05 20:33:31
 description: The unknown pleasures of the Unix desk calculator